xarantolus/spacex-hop-bot/README.md

 - Watching the [SpaceX YouTube channel](https://www.youtube.com/spacex/) for livestreams.
 As soon as a stream about Starship goes live (or has a countdown), the bot will tweet a link.
 - Checking the [Starship website](https://www.spacex.com/vehicles/starship/) from time to time to tweet if the mentioned date or Starship changed
 - Checking the [Environmental Review dashboard](https://www.permits.performance.gov/permitting-project/spacex-starshipsuper-heavy-launch-vehicle-program-spacex-boca-chica-launch-site) for changes and tweeting about them

+You can use [this Twitter search link](https://twitter.com/search?q=from%3Awenhopbot%20-filter%3Areplies) to see these tweets.

 ### Contributing
 If you have any suggestions for additional sources (like accounts or lists to follow) or anything else please open an issue (or write an e-mail to `x@010.one`).